How to Restore Default Settings of Library in Windows 11

 Advanced Fix: Resetting Libraries via Registry Editor

-If File Explorer can’t fix your Windows libraries, you can try resetting them using the Registry Editor, which involves carefully deleting specific registry files that define your libraries.
+If File Explorer doesn’t fix your Windows libraries, you can try resetting them using the Registry Editor.
+This advanced method involves carefully deleting specific registry files that define your libraries.
+You’ll need to open the Registry Editor by pressing Windows Key + R, typing ‘regedit’, and pressing Enter to get started.

 - Press Windows Key + R, type regedit, and press Enter.